SehrishHussain/FileCompressor/README.md

 # FileCompressor
-A desktop app using PySimpleGUI that compresses files.
+A desktop app using PySimpleGUI that zips and unzips  files.